cometbeetle/StatisticsShared/README.md

 - **Game Group:** Ethan, Molly, and Ian<br>
 - **Final Project Group:** Ethan, Molly, Ian, and Rex

-All code for our projects will be stored in an appropriate folder!
+All code for our projects will be stored in an appropriate folder.